SE(3)-Equivariant Attention Networks for Shape Reconstruction in Function Space: Introduction

-According to Kendall, ``Shape is the geometry of an object modulo position, orientation, and scale" \cite{kendall1989survey}.
-While intensive research in the field \cite{niemeyer2021giraffe,Peng2020ECCV,niemeyer2020differentiable} has led to increasingly better results, very few of these methods incorporate symmetries as an inductive bias for learning.
-Most translation-equivariant reconstruction methods build on the convolutional occupancy network \cite{Peng2020ECCV}, while the only SO(3)-equivariant architecture for reconstruction, to our knowledge, is the Vector Neurons method~\cite{deng2021vn}.
-We propose the first SE(3)-equivariant coordinate-based network for shape reconstruction.
-Motivated by the SE(3)-transformer \cite{fuchs2020se3transformers}, we design a two-level network that first extracts local features from the point cloud using equivariant self-attention.
-Second, a cross-attentional occupancy network takes the coordinates of a point with its local feature vector as a query, and the outputs of the encoder as keys and values, and outputs the occupancy function value at the query point.
+According to Kendall, ``Shape is the geometry of an object modulo position, orientation, and scale" \citep{kendall1989survey}.
+While intensive research in the field \citep{niemeyer2021giraffe,Peng2020ECCV,niemeyer2020differentiable} has led to increasingly better results, very few of these methods incorporate symmetries as an inductive bias for learning.
+Most translation-equivariant reconstruction methods build on the convolutional occupancy network \citep{Peng2020ECCV}, while most SO(3)-equivariant architectures \citep{zhu2021correspondencefree}, and their extensions to SE(3) with GraphOnet \citep{ChenECCV2022}, use the equivariant modules from Vector Neurons \citep{Deng_2021_ICCV}.
+We propose TF-Onet, a novel SE(3)-equivariant coordinate-based network for shape reconstruction.
+Motivated by the SE(3)-transformer \citep{fuchs2020se3transformers}, we design a two-level network that uses equivariant attention modules.
+The first level, acting as an encoder, extracts local features from the point cloud by applying self-attention in local neighborhoods around each point.
+The second level, a cross-attention occupancy network, takes as input the extracted point features and the coordinates of a query point in space, and outputs the value of the occupancy function at the specified query point.